indexdata/yaz4j/README.md

 depends on, e.g. `libyaz5.so` and so on, unless they are already on the default system library paths (e.g. when installed from RPMs).

-If Tomcat is started by a custom init scripts, then a similar operation needs to be performed there.
+If Tomcat is started by a custom init script, then a similar operation needs to be performed there.

 The pure Java yaz4j.jar must be added to Tomcat's common classloader so that